 Large companies are not the only targets.
 Actually, smaller shops are a much tastier option since most don’t have the funds to keep their goodies properly protected.
-Sadly, 60% will find themselves out of business within six months following a data breach.
+Those who don’t take action to up their security could find themselves out of business after a data breach.
 Here’s an example of why:

 Using the NetDiligence® Data Breach Cost Calculator, this will cost:

 Total cost: $194,390 | Total cost per record: $97

 Lawsuit cost: $582,160 | Total cost: $784,950 |Total cost per record now: $392